apptainer/singularity-userdocs/README.md

 git commit
 ```

-This will update the apptainer submodule to the latest version of the master
+This will update the Apptainer submodule to the latest version of the master
 branch.